DecisiveAI/staging-mdai-docs-v2/content/quickstart/aws/setup_iam_longterm_user_s3.md

 ##### Create / Use `.env` file to store Access Keys

-If you don't already, create a `.env` file.
+If you haven't already, create a `.env` file.
 Then, update the `.env` file to have your credentials.
 It should look similar to the following:

 ```
 AWS_ACCESS_KEY_ID="50M3R@ND0M@CC355K3Y"